jan-cerny/ValidationTestSuite/validation_test_suites/readme.txt

 The second page identifies the required configurations that must be used when using the data streams on a test system.
 The configuration page consists of a group of configurations and the associated value for each configuration.
 Test systems must be configured according to the spreadsheet; else the results of a scan using the data streams will not match the expected results.
 If the configurations page is blank or missing, then no special configuration is required for testing the data stream and the data stream may be tested on a default system installation.

+In cases where there are conflicts between the spreadsheet and any other files, the spreadsheet should be given precedence.

 Configuration Scripts --
 The validation test suite includes configuration scripts for automating the configuration of test systems according to the configurations defined in the spreadsheets.
 Use of these scripts is optional and there is no support associated with these scripts.
 They are provided as a courtesy.
 Test systems may be manually configured according to the prescribed configurations defined in the spreadsheets.